dpwdec/markdown-exploration/README.md

   </tr>
 </table>

-Above is some HTML that was inserted in this .md file.
+Above is some HTML that was inserted into this .md file.